astrotars/stream-flutter/README.md

 ## Step 2: Creating a group channel

 When the user first arrives at this screen it will be empty if no one else has created any channels.
-We'll add a new channel button to the widget.
-Since this will be a list of group channels, we'll use a `ListView` with a single item, our new button, in it for now.
+To start, add a new channel button to the widget.
+Since this will be a list of group channels, we use a `ListView` with a single item, our new button, in it for now.
 We'll talk about how the `FutureBuilder` and `RefreshIndicator` with the `_channel` state in a bit.
 Here is the structural code with the "New Channel" button:

 ```dart
 // mobile/lib/channels.dart:31